 Coping With Bereavement At University Or College

-A guide to coping with bereavement at university or college, with information on managing your workload & maintaining your well-being.
+A guide to coping with grief at university or college, with information on managing your workload & maintaining your well-being.

 Photo by Thiago Barletto on Unsplash

-Returning to, or starting, university or college after a loved one has died can feel very daunting.
-If you have gone home for a while, catching up, managing your workload and coping with your loss can feel overwhelming.
+Coping with grief at university or college after a loved one has died can feel very daunting.
+If you have gone home for a while, catching up, managing your workload and processing your feelings can seem overwhelming.

-Our guide to coping with bereavement at university can help you find resources and practices to support you.
+Our guide to coping with grief at university or college can help you find resources and practices to support you.

-You should not worry about missed seminars, lectures or assignment deadlines.
-The university will have processes in place to ensure that you are not disadvantaged by this.
+The first thing to be aware of is that if you are returning to university or college after going home for a funeral or to spend time with your family you should not worry about missed seminars, lectures or assignment deadlines.
+The university will have processes in place to ensure that your academic progress is not disadvantaged by your situation.

 Meeting with your Personal Tutor or Director of Studies in your first week back is a good starting point for identifying priorities and setting up a support system.